bhtxy0525/A_Example_for_Calculating_Robot_Dynamics_Using_Pinocchio_Library/README.md

 Platform: Linux + [Pinocchio](https://github.com/stack-of-tasks/pinocchio).

 In this work, i use **Pinocchio** to verify the dynamics of kuka iiwa7.
 This library has a lot of functions, such as forward/inverse dynamics and their analytical derivatives, jocobian and its analytical derivatives, etc. The main functions of this script are as follows:
-1. Calculating inverse dynamics of the 7-DOF manipulator (kuka iiwa7 as example, you can change **.urdf file** with your model), include:
+1. Calculating inverse dynamics of the 7-DOF manipulator (kuka iiwa7 as example), include:
     - Total torque of each joint;
     - Gravity contribution ***G(q)***;
     - inertia Matrix ***M*** of each joint;